Getting a graduate job in IT and technology: the basics

 You don’t need to have a degree in computer science or an IT-related subject to get a graduate job in IT.
-The overall picture is mixed: plenty of employers – including ones with graduate schemes – will take you on whatever your degree subject; some will have a preference for those who studied a STEM subject (that is, science, maths, technology or engineering); others will advertise for graduates who have studied a subject that centres on IT.
+The overall picture is mixed: plenty of employers – including ones with graduate schemes – will take you on whatever your degree subject; some will have a preference for those who studied a STEM subject (that is, science, technology, engineering or maths); others will advertise for graduates who have studied a subject that centres on IT.

 Whether you have studied an IT-related subject or not, you will need to be able to demonstrate how you have gone out of your way to pursue your enthusiasm for technology.

 - Find out more about getting into IT with an alternative degree subject.